jisaf/location-map/README.md

 1. Mapbox API Key:
    - Sign up for a free account at [Mapbox](https://www.mapbox.com/)
    - Create an API key
-   - Add it to your environment configuration
+   - Add it to your environment configuration as VITE_MAPBOX_ACCESS_TOKEN

 ## Development Setup